Theradgamer8998/Students-Hope/README.md

 # Students-Hope
-A repository of game websites I create.
+A repository of games.
+And sometimes other random junk.
+I dunno.